 The benefits of leaving the caliper on is of course simplicity.
 Not everyone will have the experience of removing a caliper, which can make painting them a lengthy process.
 However, you will have to spend time masking up the area and even with the area fully covered, there is still a possibility of paint getting everywhere.
 You may also not be able to achieve a thorough job depending upon the style of your calipers.

 As with any type of painting, the most important part is the preparation.
-The calipers would have been subjected to dust, grime and other contaminants, which is not the ideal surface to paint.
+The calipers would have been subjected to dust, grime and other contaminants, which isn’t the ideal surface to paint.

-If you are purchasing a painting kit, most will come with suitable brake cleaners.
-You can use the cleaner to spray the calipers in order to remove all the contaminants.
+If you are purchasing a complete painting kit, most will come with a brake cleaner.
+Therefore, you can use the cleaner to spray the calipers in order to remove all the contaminants.

 If you are leaving the caliper on the car, we strongly recommend that you mask up anywhere that could potentially be sprayed by the cleaner.
 Once the caliper is completely clean, you can even go a step further and use sand paper.
-However, the majority of calipers will not require this stage and are ready to paint.
+However, the majority of calipers won’t require this stage and are ready to paint once cleaned.

 Aerosol Spray vs Brush